Basic TEFL Qualifications

 Where can I find work once I have a certificate?

-Again, the ELT Guide has a marvellous listing of schools throughout the world, presented country by country.
-For classified advertisements, you can look at jobs offered and jobs wanted at TEFL.net ESL Jobs or the ESL Jobs Board.
+For classified advertisements, you can look at jobs offered and jobs wanted at TEFL.net ESL Jobs and many other websites (search for "esl jobs" or "tefl jobs" etc).
 The EL Gazette has monthly listings in its paper journal.
 The Times Educational Supplement, the Guardian and many other newspapers carry announcements.
 For schools in individual countries, check out ESL World.